w3f/Grant-Milestone-Delivery/evaluations/web3go_2_jkl.md

 ## General Notes

 1. You are exposing database passwords in plain text here: https://github.com/web3go-xyz/web3go-xyz-v2/blob/develop/v2-mvp/api-service-extend/ecosystem.config.js.
 Please consider using [Github Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to hide infromation that should not be publicly available.
-2. Many of your npm packages have vurnabilities that could be resolved.
+2. Many of your npm packages have variabilities that could be resolved.
 See below.

 ```
 25 vulnerabilities (4 moderate, 18 high, 3 critical)